 Good musicians do not simply memorize and play the sequences in a musical score, they must understand the meaning of the piece they are playing in order to emphasize, interpret and improvise.
 The same is true for a Feldenkrais Practitioner.

 In this course, you will learn to discover the core of a lesson.
-Once you understand the central function of a lesson, you can adjust it to fit a wide range of groups in Awareness through Movement or a variety of clients in Functional Integration.
+Once you understand the central function of a lesson, you can adjust it to fit a wide range of groups or a variety of clients.
 Your confidence and creativity increase, as you no longer need to depend on notes or worry about getting lost in the sequence.

-Awareness Through Movement® translates more easily into Functional Integration® if we understand the core ideas of a lesson.
-We will use a range of familiar and new Awareness Through Movement lessons to identify what is central in a series of lessons as well as what is central to each lesson in a series.
+We can integrate lessons more easily if we understand the core ideas of a lesson.
+We will use a range of familiar and new movement lessons to identify what is central in a series of lessons as well as what is central to each lesson in a series.
 We will be working both hands-on and in ATM to physicalize the ground of our understanding.
 Application of these lessons to the world outside of training programs will be discussed.

 Follow that Bone